apify/apify-sdk-python/CONTRIBUTING.md

 ## Integration tests

-We have integration tests which build and run actors using the Python SDK on the Apify Platform.
+We have integration tests which build and run Actors using the Python SDK on the Apify Platform.
 To run these tests, you need to set the `APIFY_TEST_USER_API_TOKEN` environment variable to the API token of the Apify user you want to use for the tests, and then start them with `make integration-tests`.